 Born and raised in Anchorage, Alaska, Senator Mark Begich has always fought for what’s right for his state.
 After serving nearly six years as mayor of Anchorage, Senator Begich was elected to the Senate in 2008.
 In the Senate, Senator Begich has focused on building a strong Alaska economy by reducing the national deficit, reforming the tax code, and building a national energy policy that emphasizes Alaska's oil and gas resources, an Alaska natural gas pipeline and the state’s many renewable resources.

 Senator Daniel Inouye honorably and courageously served his state and his country for decades in the military and in the US Senate.
 Following his passing late last year, Hawaii Governor Neil Abercrombie appointed Lt.
 Governor Brian Schatz to serve in Senator Inouye’s seat until the special election is held in 2014.
-Hawaii is one of the most Democratic states in the country.
+From the beginning, Schatz has focused on fighting for Hawaii residents in the Senate and growing the economy and middle class.
+Schatz is running a strong, disciplined campaign and has raised $4.3 million since January 2013.

 Senator Dick Durbin has been a strong voice advocating for Illinois’ working families.
 As the Assistant Majority Leader, Senator Durbin has been a leader in America’s economic recovery, the effort to make health care more affordable and accessible, and protect consumers in Illinois and across the country.
 A close ally of President Obama, Senator Durbin is helping lead efforts to pass the DREAM Act, save students from debt, protect the Great Lakes, invest in infrastructure and build bipartisan consensus to solve the nation’s fiscal challenges.

 After a long career as a distinguished leader for Michigan and on behalf of our men and women in uniform, Senator Carl Levin announced he will retire from the Senate at the end of his term in 2014.
-Democrats and the DSCC are confident we will elect Congressman Gary Peters to continue Senator Levin’s legacy as a champion for Michigan’s working families and standing up to special interests.
-Congressman Peters, a veteran of the Navy reserves, who volunteered to serve his country after 9/11, has fought to help small businesses and Michigan's middle class.
+Rep. Gary Peters has the right background as a businessman, veteran, and proven independent voice for Michigan middle class families and small businesses to carry on Senator Carl Levin’s legacy in the U.S. Senate.
+Peters knows what it takes to win tough races and is a strong campaigner.

 Senator Al Franken has spent his first term working in a bipartisan way to improve the lives of Minnesota families.
 He quickly built a reputation in Washington as a hardworking, effective legislator who is willing to work with anyone to deliver for his state.
 He has been a champion for veterans, health care reform, and Minnesota’s small businesses and middle class.
 Republicans will try to challenge Senator Franken, but polls show him well-positioned for reelection.